AdobeDocs/workfront.en/help/quicksilver/workfront-basics/using-home/new-home/move-to-new-home.md

 In the Summary, users can

 * Update the percent complete
-* Add an update
+* Add an Update
-* Navigate to the Document area to upload a document
+* Navigate to the Documents area to upload a document
 * View work item details and update custom fields Workfront administrators can customize which fields appear in the Summary in the Layout template.
 For more information, see [Customize Home and Summary using a layout template](/help/quicksilver/administration-and-setup/customize-workfront/use-layout-templates/customize-home-summary-layout-template.md).
 * Change the work item status